Absolute first-timer or seasoned professional,

 What is the maximum instructor to student ratio?

 The British Surfing Association instructor to student ratio is 1 to 10.
 In Ireland the Irish Surfing Association is 1 to 8.
-We use 1 to 8 but on average there is anywhere between 3 and 6 on average in your typical lesson.
+We use 1 to 8 but there is anywhere between 3 and 6 on average in your typical lesson.

 Are lessons held in winter?